macartan/CQtools/README.md

 # gbiqqtools

-`gbiqqtools` is an R package for choosing research strategies using probabilistic causal models created in `gbiqq`.
+`gbiqqtools` is an R package for choosing research strategies using probabilistic causal models created with `gbiqq`.